MuhammadOwais1412/cli-student-management-system/README.md

 Enroll in Courses: Enroll students in various courses.
 View Balance: Check the current balance of students.
 Pay Fees: Process fee payments for students.
-TO Experience this Project Run the following command: ****npx code-with-owais-cli-student-management-system**
+To Experience this Project Run the following command: ****npx code-with-owais-cli-student-management-system**